-The usTLD Stakeholder Council will meet quarterly in 2020.
+The usTLD Stakeholder Council will meet quarterly throughout the year.

 The schedule of calls of the usTLD Stakeholder Council will be as follows:

 Council meetings are open to the public.
-If you would like to join a particular meeting, please contact email@example.com.
+If you would like to join a particular meeting, please Contact us.